Azure/OpenShift/docs/known-issues.md

 can manage this subscription '...'.
 The access token must be issued from proper tenant`.

-If this error occurs, it is due to an ARM cache invalidation issue.
-Delete the cluster, wait for 15 minutes for the cache to time out, and try to create the cluster again.
+If this error occurs, it is expected to be a known one-off error.
+Delete the cluster, wait for 15 minutes, and create the cluster again.

 ## Log Analytics must use April 2018 pricing model